ITV has confirmed the mid-series return of Vera, with season 11 restarting in the New Year.

 Season 11 began on Sunday 29th August, with episode two airing the following week on ITV.

-Filming for Vera’s 11th series is scheduled to begin in autumn of 2020, with two episodes intended for release in 2021.
+Filming for Vera's 11th series was scheduled to begin in autumn of 2020, with two episodes intended for release in 2021.
 There will also be four more episodes shot in spring 2021, and scheduled for release in 2022.

 Series 10 aired in January 2020, while Brenda Blethyn had previously announced series 11 at the Winter TCA Press Tour.

 “We’re going to start working this year and you’ll see it next year,” she said, according to Deadline.
 Executive producer Phil Hunter added: “Yes, there’ll be more Vera beyond series 10, which is fantastic news.”

 Vera season 11 plot

 The series will, as ever, be taking place against the backdrop of Northumbria's landscape.

 Series 10 of the detective drama raked in an average of 7.5 million viewers for ITV, a big success for the channel.
 According to Chronicle Live, executive producer Phil Hunter said in February he was "so proud" of Vera's "continued success".

 "I'm thrilled at how much the Vera fans enjoy watching year on year," he said.
 "Series 10 brought to the screens another four emotionally compelling stories that were an absolute joy to produce.